iogbole/blog.israelo/_posts/2021-01-25-k8s-zero-trust-security.md

 ---

-Zero trust security is an information technology security model that requires ascetic verification for everyone and everything trying to access resources on a private network, regardless of whether they are sitting within or outside of the network perimeter.
+Zero trust security is an information technology security model that requires strict verification for everyone and everything trying to access resources on a private network, regardless of whether they are sitting within or outside of the network perimeter.
 There is no single specific technology associated with a zero trust architecture; it is a holistic cyber security methodology that combines various  principles and technology tenets.

 Traditional network security is based on the military inspired castle-and-moat design.
 In a castle-and-moat security model, it is difficult to obtain access from outside the network, but by default, everyone inside the network is trusted.
 The problem with this approach is that once an attacker gains access to the network, they can freely control all content inside.